Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GitHub.md

 -->

-Integrate GitHub with Contrast to automatically create GitHub issues when Contrast finds them in your applications.
+Set up an integration to automatically send issues to GitHub when Contrast finds them in your applications.

 ## Prerequisites